JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-add-a-condition.png)

 14. This is the hart of the Flow.
 We have to provide a condition (like 'Level is higher then 15').
 And if it's true, a certain step will be executed.
-Otherwise, the other step will be executed *Note: The latter is optional.*
+Otherwise, the other step will be executed *Note: The first or the latter are optional*

     ![alt tag](img/flow-portal-condition-init.png)

 15. Enter the left field with 'Choose a value'.
 The previous Request step can output an entity with fields like 'deviceId', 'time' and 'level'.
-So here you can compare one of the field with another value.
+So here you can compare one of the field with another value

     ![alt tag](img/flow-portal-condition-fields.png)